MicrosoftDocs/azure-docs/articles/virtual-desktop/client-device-redirection-intune.md

 - At least one security group containing users to apply the policies to.

-- To use the Remote Desktop app with enrolled devices on iOS and iPadOS, you need to add each app to Intune from the App Store.
+- To use the Windows App with enrolled devices on iOS and iPadOS, you need to add each app to Intune from the App Store.
 For more information, see [Add iOS store apps to Microsoft Intune](/mem/intune/apps/store-apps-ios).

 - A client device running one of the following versions of Windows App or the Remote Desktop app:
    - For Windows App:
-      - iOS and iPadOS: 10.5.2 or later.
+      - iOS and iPadOS: 11.0.4 or later.

    - Remote Desktop app:
-      - iOS and iPadOS: 10.5.8 or later.
       - Android: 10.0.19.1279 or later.

 - There are more Intune prerequisites for configuring app configuration policies, app protection policies, and Conditional Access policies.
 For more information, see: